 The site is noted to contain 'natural environment elements' (as identified on Strategic Framework Map SFM-004), including biodiversity areas, an ecological corridor and habitat linkage.
-Notwithstanding, it is noted that development is proposed on cleared land and does not require the clearing of regulated or native vegetation, which provides valuable ecological and habitat functions.
+Notwithstanding, the proposed land use does not require the clearing of regulated or native vegetation, which provides valuable ecological and habitat functions.

-Additionally, development is located outside of the 100 metre waterway buffer area.
 On this basis, the proposed development is taken to not adversely impact upon the Shire's natural environment, ecological processes and biodiversity values, as sought by part 3.4 of the Strategic Framework.
 Development is therefore consistent with strategic outcomes articulated in respect of Natural Resources and Environment.